This track shows a measure of evolutionary conservation in

 This track was created at UCSC using the following programs:

-- Alignment tools: blastz and multiz by Minmei Hou, Scott Schwartz and Webb
+Blastz and multiz by Minmei Hou, Scott Schwartz and Webb Miller of the

-- Conservation track display: Kate Rosenbloom, Hiram Clawson (wiggle
+- Conservation track display by Hiram Clawson ("wiggle" display),

-display), and Brian Raney (gap annotation and codon framing) at UCSC
+Brian Raney (gap annotation and codon framing) and Kate Rosenbloom,

-The phylogenetic tree is based on Kiontke and Fitch (2005).
+The phylogenetic tree is based on Adam Siepel's

 Felsenstein J, Churchill GA.